Hanging out the Laundry

 5 (kilowatt hours) x .10 (10 cents a kilowatt hour) x 10 (hours) =$5.00 a week.
 If you do this for a year, 52 (weeks in a year) x $5.00 = $260!
 Of course you may not use your dryer that often but the costs add up.
 Can you think of a better way to spend $260?
 Plus, if you buy those expensive dryer sheets the cost is increased even more.

 What do you do before you add your clothes to your dryer?
 Clean the lint trap?
 This should tell you that a dryer is slowly wearing away your clothes.
-The fluff you are removing is the fibres from the clothes being broken down.
+The fluff you are removing is the fibers from the clothes being broken down.

 There is a lobby of people who dislike seeing laundry hanging out and many communities have banned this as they feel this is 'down-market or redneck'.
 They are worried that this will make the property prices fall in the area.
-Now there is thankfully a move to put this right.
-Below you will see a blog from the New York Times regarding this.

 Just as I have a favorite laundry basket, I also have a 'thing' about pegs.
 I prefer nice chunky ones that will hold quilts and even pillows in place.
 Some of the flimsy ones tend to snap.
 I know wooden pegs still have a loyal following because if the metal inside a plastic peg begins to rust it can leach onto the clothes.